RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 [Source](https://gitlab.com/es-de/emulationstation-de/-/blob/master/FAQ.md#why-cant-i-press-the-up-button-in-menus-to-jump-to-the-bottom-row-and-vice-versa)

-Menus in ES-DE are not lists but grids, sometimes there is only a list but sometimes there are buttons beneath the list. <br>
+Why this does not work is that menus in ES-DE are not lists but grids.

+A grid can not only contain selectable rows with text but also other features like buttons. <br>
+For example in one part of the interface there could just be a list of roms but in another there could be various button elements as in the scraping menu.

-Enabling the up and down buttons to wrap around would therefore not work consistently as it would sometimes jump to the last row of the list and sometimes to a button, requiring a different number of button presses depending on the menu layout. <br>
+Enabling the up and down buttons to wrap around would therefore not work consistently as it would sometimes jump to the last row of the grid or to a button seemingly at random depending on the layout of the grid. <br>
+Every time it would requiring a different number of button presses depending on the grid layout.

-This type of contextual navigation feels very weird in practice, especially when you have to press the up button twice to get to the bottom of a list. <br>
+This type of contextual navigation feels very weird in practice, especially when you have to press the up button twice to get to the bottom of a list in some lists but more times in others depending on the button layout.

-The solution is instead to use the shoulder buttons (which will jump six rows), or the trigger buttons (which will jump to the first and last row).
-These buttons work consistently throughout the application and avoid the strange side effects just mentioned.
+The solution we opted for instead:

+- The shoulder buttons `L1` and `R1` will always jump six rows.
+- The triggers `L2` and `R2` will jump to the top or bottom of the grid.

 ## Emulationstation-DE: Themes